ossbrownie/util/README.md

 ```

 ## Documentation
-- [ArrayStorage](https://github.com/ossbrownie/util/wiki/ArrayStorage) - Data storage in the form of an associative array.
+- [StorageArray](https://github.com/ossbrownie/util/wiki/StorageArray) - Data storage in the form of an associative array.
+- [StorageList](https://github.com/ossbrownie/util/wiki/StorageList) - Storage of data in the form of a list.

 ## Tests